CYC-Online

 This final installment will discuss the difficulties we as Child and Youth Care practitioners face when we allow others to define our scope of practice.
 It is interesting to me that our profession already has several excellent Scope of Practice statements.
 The Alberta Child and Youth Careassociation has a statement on this which concludes with the statement,

-At the core of all effective child and youth care practice is a focus on the therapeutic relationship; the
+At the core of all effective Child and Youth Care practice is a focus on the therapeutic relationship; the

 Yet we regularly ignore this very clear directive and permit other professional groups to direct our work.
 Social work mandates that the problematic behavior be brought under control, school-based settings want the youth to sit still and face forward, juvenile justice programs want the youth to make amends and be highly supervised, mental health programs need diagnostic categories and medical solutions.
 All of these goals are typically driven by legislation, but none of them address the tasks and goals of effective Child and Youth Care practice.
 Our job is to create connections and relational supports in the life space of people, so that they can see the purpose in learning at school, being lawful, functioning adequately, and respecting themselves and the social contract.
 We can clearly create the result desired by all the other groups, but not by using the strategies and methodologies often advocated by them.
-When we take on their frameworks and allow them to direct our efforts, we deny the unique contribution that effective CYC practice brings to the team.
+When we take on their frameworks and allow them to direct our efforts, we deny the unique contribution that effective Child and Youth Care practice brings to the team.
 When other professionals believe that they could do our job, it usually means that we have described what we are doing poorly, or we are not focused on our scope of practice.

 There is an example in a previous issue of CYC- OnLine which illustrates my point (see here).